cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

 <br/>

 :::note
-The `_defaults.yaml` files is a recommended way to use the stack manifests with the default configurations for organizations, OUs/tenants, accounts and regions
+The `_defaults.yaml` files in the organization, tenant, account and region folders is a recommended way to define the stack manifests with the default configurations for organizations, OUs/tenants, accounts and regions
 :::

 <br/>